-Post Impressionist Paul Gauguin is highly recognised for his focus on colour, two dimensional forms, and the symbolic meaning of art.
+Post Impressionist Paul Gauguin is highly recognised for his focus on colour, two dimensional forms, and the symbolic meaning of his art.

 Primarily known for his paintings, he was also a printmaker and creator of ceramic sculptures and woodcarvings.

-He was a financially successful stockbroker and self-taught amateur artist, influenced by the avant garde art of the 19th Century through his legal guardian’s collection of works by Camille Corot, Gustave Courbet, Eugene Delacroix, Honore Daumier, Theodore Rousseau and early works by Camille Pissarro, amongst many others.
+He was a financially successful stockbroker and self-taught amateur artist, influenced by the avant-garde art of the 19th Century through his legal guardian’s collection of works by Camille Corot, Gustave Courbet, Eugene Delacroix, Honore Daumier, Theodore Rousseau and early works by Camille Pissarro, amongst many others.

 His earliest recorded major painting to survive is Working the Land, painted in 1873.
 The brilliant blue of its sky and the brightness and of the greens and yellows in the field were reminiscent of landscapes of the four seasons that Pissarro had recently completed.

 It is probable that his intimate knowledge of Pissarro’s landscapes was a key factor in his interest in the Impressionists, and the 1870s he began collecting their artworks, and then adopting some of their techniques (under Pissarro’s tutelage).
 He was also influenced by Paul Cezanne’s parallel, constructive brushstrokes.

 Encouraged by both Pissarro and Edgar Degas, Gauguin contributed to five of the eight Impressionist exhibitions between 1880 – 1882.
 He also contributed to the debates and discussions that took place between the artists gathering in Montmartre, questioning the nature and role of art in modern society.

 In 1882, after a stock market crash and recession left him unemployed and financially ruined, Gauguin abandoned the business world to pursue life as a full-time artist.